yining043/cuopt/docs/cuopt/source/cuopt-c/lp-milp/lp-milp-c-api.rst

 .. doxygenfunction:: cuOptSetFloatParameter
 .. doxygenfunction:: cuOptGetFloatParameter

+.. _parameter-constants:

 Parameter Constants
 -------------------

-These constants are used as the parameter name in the `cuOptSetParameter <lp-milp-c-api.html#c.cuOptSetParameter>`_ , `cuOptGetParameter <lp-milp-c-api.html#c.cuOptGetParameter>`_ and similar functions.
-More details on the parameters can be found in the `LP/MILP settings <../../lp-milp-settings.html>`_ section.
+These constants are used as parameter names in the :c:func:`cuOptSetParameter`, :c:func:`cuOptGetParameter`, and similar functions.
+For more details on the available parameters, see the :doc:`LP/MILP settings <../../lp-milp-settings>` section.

 ..
 LP/MIP parameter string constants
 .. doxygendefine:: CUOPT_ABSOLUTE_DUAL_TOLERANCE